cscorley/dissertation/chapters/4_results/2_dit.md

 the changeset approach is on par with snapshots.

-We note an improvement in MRR for only 2 of the 6 systems when using changesets.
-Comparing all systems at once, snapshots show slight MRR improvement over changesets with statistical significance.  \pig is the only system with an MRR in favor of snapshots that is also statistically significant at $p < 0.01$.
-For \pig, however, the difference in MRR is negligible (2.54%).
-This suggests that changeset-based TMs are on par with snapshot-based TMs, albeit barely.
+We note an improvement in MRR for only 2 of the 6 systems when using changesets.  \pig is the only system with an MRR in favor of snapshots that is also statistically significant at $p < 0.01$.
+Comparing all systems at once, snapshots show slight MRR improvement over changesets with statistical significance.
+This suggests that changeset-based TMs are on par with snapshot-based TMs.

 \input{tables/triage_rq2}